imatic/imatic-lxc-deploy-action/README.md

 file will be given same environment variables as in the build action.
 The rest should be placed into deploy directory on the server, into the .env file.

+Any references to `env_file` for services in docker-compose files will be **removed**.
+Use explicit passing of environment variables in docker-compose file.
+This removes the risk of passing variables to services which do not need them.

 ### Configuration

 #### `DEPLOY_KEY`